bast69/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-External-Blacklists/RU-AdList.md

 ## Pinging Source To Check Host Availability
 ## Checking File Header
 ## Determining Host Availability
+* RU-AdList List Unavailable To Download.
+Sat Jun  6 03:01:49 CEST 2020
 ## Checking If List Updated Online
 ## Determining Download Attempt
 ## Attempting To Download List
 ## Checking File Size
 * RU-AdList List Was An Empty File After Download.
-Fri Jun  5 03:22:17 CEST 2020
+Sat Jun  6 03:01:53 CEST 2020
+## Attempting Creation Of Mirror File
+## Parsing List
+## Checking Parsed File Size
+* RU-AdList List Was Killed By The Parsing Process.
+It will be skipped in the future.
+Sat Jun  6 03:01:55 CEST 2020